-Cindy Merchant will graduate in December 2021 from Adams State University with a BA in Interdisciplinary Studies Sociology/Business with a focus in Criminology and Women’s Studies.
+Cindy Merchant graduated from Adams State University with a BA in Interdisciplinary Studies Sociology/Business with a focus in Criminology and Women’s Studies.
 She is National Victim Advocate credentialed through the Nation Organization for Victim Assistance.
 Cindy is passionate about social Justice issues and working to ensure those underrepresented and marginalized are served through restorative justice.
 She loves spending time in her garden with her family, hiking the trails with her dog Bear, and reading historical fiction.
 She’s known among family and friends for her homemade soup, random acts of kindness and making people laugh.
 She’s excited to share with others in this beautiful community the transformative power and compassionate opportunities that restorative justice provides for repairing harm and building healthy relationships.

 Carey has spent the last 10 years working with youth in a variety of settings; health and wellness, experiential education, backcountry adventure programs, river guiding and wilderness therapy.
 Her path has taken her from her hometown of Tulsa, Oklahoma, to Virginia, Florida, Yellowstone and Grand Teton National Parks and finally landing in Colorado.
 For the last five years Carey has had the privilege of calling Salida home.
 Carey is excited to serve the community as FCRJ’s first Restorative Justice Care Facilitator and is now transitioning into the role of Programs Oversight Manager.
 She strives to provide a safe, judgment-free, and collaborative space to help people identify strengths, supports, and ways to overcome barriers and increase access to resources.
 Carey is currently working towards a master’s degree in Clinical Mental Health Counseling with a focus on Adventure-Based Therapy at Prescott College.